 Now when we’re launching, say, a product, I get super excited when we have a really successful launch, and the money is flowing, because I see it as an indication that we are delivering value to our customers.
 If we weren’t delivering value, we wouldn’t be receiving this money, right?
-So, for me, money is that representation that you are adding value to somebody’s life.
+So, for me, money is the representation that you are adding value to somebody’s life.

 And I suppose it goes an extra step in that, if you want to increase your prices or raise your rates, you think not just about “How can I make more money here?” but “How can I increase my value?”
 To me, that’s a win-win, and I think that’s incredibly beautiful and spiritual.
-When you look at money as a representation of value, you’re serving your clients in a much better way, and it’s, again, that indication that you are delivering value.
+When you look at money as a representation of value, you're serving your clients in a much better way, and it’s, again, that indicates that you are delivering value.

 And here’s the other thing…